oac-tree/sup-dto/doc/source/anytype.rst

    :param type: ``AnyType`` object for the member type.
    :return: Reference to ``this`` to allow chaining such calls.
    :throws InvalidOperationException: If this operation is not supported
-      (not a structured type or trying to add an empty type).
+      (e.g. not a structured type or trying to add an empty type).
-   :throws DuplicateKeyException: When this structured type already has a field with the given
-      name.

    Add a member type for this structured type with the given name and type.
 Empty types are not allowed as member types.